SvetlanaM/webp-image-compression/Readme.md

 <hr>

 ## S3 upload ##
-Amazon S3 is part of my custom ugly quick one houre code, but If you really want to implement upload to S3 butckets, you:
+Amazon S3 is part of my custom ugly quick one hour code, but If you really want to implement upload to S3 butckets, you:

 need define also content type and correct rights